-Behavioral conditions recognized as severe and persistent disturbances of eating behaviors in conjunction with distressing thoughts and emotions are Eating Disorders (ED).
+Behavioral conditions recognized as severe and persistent disturbances of eating behaviors in conjunction with distressing thoughts and emotions are Eating Disorders (ED) and related conditions.

 Anorexia Nervosa (AN): AN is identified as self-starvation and weight loss resulting in low weight for height and range.
 There are two types of AN: 1) Restricting Type: Individuals lose weight from fasting, dieting or exercising excessively.
 2) Binge-eating/Purging Type: Individuals lose weight from intermittent binge eating and/or purging.